 - Roots will form within 6-8 weeks, let the snow fall on top during winter, snow isolates very well.

-When harvesting softwood cuttings, you want to get them at the time where the plant is actively growing.
-That’s generally late May until end of August.
+When harvesting softwood cuttings, you want to get them at the time when the plant is actively growing.
+That’s generally late May until the end of August.

 For common lilac, the propagation method is nearly the same for hardwood cutting as it is for softwood.

 The only difference is that you should cut them a bit shorter, around 5-6 inches each.

 Dip them in rooting hormone and plant them into your sandy propagation beds, water daily.

 Common lilac softwood cuttings take around 3-4 weeks to root.